 1. Some dogs and cats are hypoallergenic.

 If you have allergies, you know that there are some breeds deemed “hypoallergenic.”
-This term is often misunderstood and causes individuals to think that some dogs and cats are completely hypoallergenic and will not trigger any allergies as a result.
+This term is often misunderstood and causes individuals to think that some dogs and cats are completely hypoallergenic and will not trigger any allergies.

-The reason for this is that allergies are triggered because of a certain protein in the cat’s or dog’s urine, saliva, and skin.
+This is because allergies are triggered by a certain protein in the cat’s or dog’s urine, saliva, and skin.
 Since all cats and dogs have this protein, even the hypoallergenic ones can trigger allergies.

 2. Pet hair is responsible for causing allergies.